Nevenall/ghosting-the-edge/manuscript.md

 Fly 4, Physique 4, Know {Navigation System} 3, Hardening 4

-**Ballistic Protection 2 ¤** – +4 to D against A from small and medium caliber firearms, and shrapnel.
+**Ballistic Protection 2 ¤**—+4 to D against A from small and medium caliber firearms, and shrapnel.

 **Close Combat Protection 2 ¤ –** +4 to D against close combat attacks.

-**Combat Protection 2 ¤** – +4 to defend against explosives, light weapons.
+**Combat Protection 2 ¤**—+4 to defend against explosives, light weapons.

 **Energy Protection 1 ¤ –** +2 to D against energy weapons.

-**Strong Armor** – You may Roll Physique to D against attacks.
+**Strong Armor**—You may Roll Physique to D against attacks.
 This means you can use the suit's Physique rating with bonuses from other stunts as well.

-**Toxin Scrubbers** **1 ¤** – +2 to Defend against toxin attacks, especially airborne ones.
+**Toxin Scrubbers** **1 ¤**—+2 to Defend against toxin attacks, especially airborne ones.

 #### Thermoptic Camouflage Suit 1 ¤